Black Mark – Melbourne Art & Culture Critic

 Mark Holsworth – Writer and Artist

-I have written articles, short stories, even poems for various publications.
+I am the author of Sculptures of Melbourne (Melbourne Books 2015), a history of public sculpture in Melbourne.
+I have also written articles, short stories, even poems for various publications.
 I was an editor with LookSmart Int., an internet directory, where I covered the arts.
 I have also written several plays, most notably, Sister Sister that was first performed at St. Martin’s Youth Theatre in Melbourne in 1983 and subsequently at the MCAE in 1985 and LaTrobe Uni in 1996.
 It has been performed often, principally because it is a play with two female and one male part.
 And I have written material for role-playing games and I still enjoy playing role-playing games weekly.

 I have had solo exhibitions of my paintings in several Melbourne galleries, most recently at Viewing Space, along with participating in many group exhibitions.
 As a visual artist I have organised exhibitions, most notably Crypt Orchid, a goth art exhibition.
 I was on the management committee of 69 Smith St., an artist run initiative, for two years.
 In 2008 I was the volunteer co-ordinator for the Melbourne Stencil Festival and I was the secretary for the Melbourne Stencil Festival 2009 and 2010, when it re-branded itself as Sweet Streets.
 I have work in the collections of Dr Martens (Australia), Moreland City Council and private collectors.